Bromsgrove District: Composition

-Five of the independent councillors sit together as the "2025 Independents" group, and the other two form the "Bromsgrove Independents" group.
-All cabinet positions are held by Conservatives or members of the Bromsgrove Independents group.
-The next election is due in 2027.
+Five of the independent councillors sit together as the "2025 Independents" group, and the other two are not aligned to a group.

 Elections

 Since the last boundary changes in 2015 the council has comprised 31 councillors representing 30 wards, with each ward electing one councillor except Belbroughton and Romsley ward which elects two.
 Elections are held every four years.

 Premises

 The council is based at Parkside, at the corner of Market Street and Stourbridge Road.
 The building was formerly the Parkside School, built in 1912.
 The school moved to a new building in 2008.
 The old building was subsequently converted and extended to become the council's headquarters, as well as an area office for Worcestershire County Council and new library for the town, opening in 2015.

 When first created in 1974 the council had inherited offices at St John's Court (then known as the Council House) from Bromsgrove Urban District Council and at 94 Birmingham Road from Bromsgrove Rural District Council.
 The council subsequently moved to a modern office building on Burcot Lane, also called the Council House, which was formally opened in 1986.
 It remained there until the move to Parkside in 2015.
 The Burcot Lane building has since been demolished.